Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/install-k0rdent.md

 ```shell
 helm install kcm {{{ extra.docsVersionInfo.ociRegistry }}} --version {{{ extra.docsVersionInfo.k0rdentDotVersion }}} -n kcm-system --create-namespace <UI_CONFIG>
 ```
-> WARNING:
+> IMPORTANT:
-> Don't forget to set the UI configuration, as noted [above](#configure-the-ui).
-Remember, if you do not disable the UI or change the default password, **anyone with access to the management cluster's network will have the ability to create or destroy resources managed by {{{ docsVersionInfo.k0rdentName }}}, up to and potentially including {{{ docsVersionInfo.k0rdentName }}} itself.**
+> Don't forget to set the UI configuration to modify the default username and password or disable the UI before deploying, as noted [above](#configure-the-ui).
+If you do not, the UI will be enabled with a default username and password, potentially leaving the management cluster open to attack by anyone able to access the network it's on.

 ```console
 Pulled: registry.mirantis.com/k0rdent-enterprise/charts/k0rdent-enterprise:{{{ extra.docsVersionInfo.k0rdentDotVersion }}}